 breeding application for R26-Confetti and UPK2-cre

-In order to follow the fate of the bladder cells, we will use a mouse model expressing the Cre recombinase under the control of the uroplakin 2 (Upk2), a bladder specific promoter actively expressed in the bladder urothelium (Tg(Upk2-Cre)1Rkl/WghJ Jax Stock No.029281).
-By crossing this line with R26-Confetti (Jax Stock No.013731), the urothelial cells will be specifically and irreversibly labelled with a fluorescent marker.
-Once fluorescently labelled, a specific cell type will permanently retain this mark, even if it undergoes proliferation or a drastic change in cell fate (such as trans-differentiation or de-differentiation), thus enabling cell fate tracing, cell sorting and further cell characterisation.
+Purpose: In order to follow the fate of the bladder cells, we will use a mouse model expressing the Cre recombinase under the control of the uroplakin 2 (Upk2), a bladder specific promoter actively expressed in the bladder urothelium (Tg(Upk2-Cre)1Rkl/WghJ Jax Stock No.029281).
+By crossing this line with R26-Confetti (Jax Stock No.013731), the urothelial cells were specifically and irreversibly labelled with a fluorescent marker.
+To study the effects of immune cells, we plan to use a defective strain NSG, where immune cells are absent.
+This strain will allow for the bladder tumor development in the absence of inflammation and immune contributions.

 Expected distress for the animals: